Tuesday, 23 July 2024

 The puzzle part of BESTOW how do these rooms link together and how do we use the hints we're given to complete the path to the exit was a great fit for the two escape room fans in this group.
 They immediately latched on to that aspect, dooming themselves by finding the way to Carcosa.

 Slowly ramping up the puppetry motif (from Night Floors / Impossible Landscapes) was a great way to show that the world the characters were in wasn't real; that something else was taking control of their lives.
 NPCs who turned out to be life-sized puppets, finding theatre dialog for the exact discussions PCs had had with NPCs, and masks of the (N)PCs faces.
-It caused one character to take their seat in the vast audience of the King in Yellow production, as another snuck backstage to shoot the yellow-hoodied Director in the head...then put on that same hoodie and take their place behind the vast marionette control panel that is the world.
-I wouldn't run such a world-changer in an ongoing campaign, but in a oneshot you can go big!
+It caused one character to take their seat in the vast audience of the King in Yellow production, as another snuck backstage to try and take out the yellow-hoodied Director...then put on that same hoodie and take their place behind the vast marionette control panel that is the world.
+I wouldn't run such an epic ending in an ongoing campaign, but in a oneshot you can go big!

 WEAK POINTS

-Not a weak point as much as something to be aware of: the predestination theme, where whatever your agent does, they'll end up getting absorbed in the King in Yellow, means you need the right players in the right mood.
+Not a weak point as much as something to be aware of: the predestination theme, where whatever your agent does, they'll end up getting absorbed in the King in Yellow, means you need the right players in the right mood for the scenario to really be enjoyable.
 Don't force this on a combat bunny who hates the loss of control; pick the theatre kid in your group, dangle a few of the milder events in front of them and then offer a way to get 'back-stage' and 'see it all'.
 They'll rush in while the rest of the cell beats a hasty retreat.

 Or single out the spec op with the personal arsenal.
-See the rest of the group sweat as their personal rambo starts thinking they're in a play and nothing is real-real, see?
+See the rest of the group sweat as their personal rambo starts thinking they're in a play and nothing is real, see?

 WHAT I ADDED AND CHANGED